jremington/UWB-Indoor-Localization_Arduino/README.md

 ![error_analysis](https://user-images.githubusercontent.com/5509037/152608604-b8ad3b52-d900-421b-a4cb-7c2bc54b87d2.PNG)

 On the other hand, averaging multiple measurements looks to provide a better estimate of the coordinate error.
-The plot below shows the result of a 1000 point simulation, where each point was obtained as an average of 10 individual position estimates.
-The standard deviation of the average, divided by 2, is a reasonable estimate of the true coordinate error.
-The SD is dominated by errors in the Z coordinates.
+The plot below shows the result of a 1000 point simulation, where each point was obtained as an average of 10 individual position estimates, each based on noisy distance data as above.
+The standard deviation of the average, divided by 2, appears to be a reasonable estimate of the true coordinate error.
+The SD of the average is dominated by errors in the Z coordinates.

 ![position_averaging](https://user-images.githubusercontent.com/5509037/152617681-fb00e5b7-99f0-4a1d-b684-ae8821c010f5.PNG)